The Trinity and Incarnation

 Generation

 God is immaterial, and what is immaterial is mind.
 God, being absolutely simple and omniscient, knows Himself perfectly (again, see the link above if needed).
-This means that whatever is in God principally must be contained within His idea of Himself – otherwise, He would not know Himself perfectly, and would not be God.
+This means that whatever is in God principally must be contained within His self-knowledge – otherwise, He would not know Himself perfectly, and would not be God.
 Therefore, in order to avoid concluding that God’s self-image is imperfect, we must posit that His self-image has all the attributes He has (note, of course, that God doesn’t actually have “attributes” but we nominally assign attributes to conceptualize His simple essence).
 This means that God’s self image is alive, absolutely simple, omniscient, perfect, loving, eternal, immutable, and so forth.
 Unlike our self-image, which is merely a thing, His self-image is a person, a who, a perfect self-reflection.

-So God the unbegotten – the Father – immanently generates God the begotten – the Word, or, the Son.
 In the natural order, a father more or less perfectly begets an image of himself.
 The Father we speak of here is God, who, as already discussed, produces a perfect image of Himself.
-That is, the image bears the semblance of the Father in all possible ways.
+This self image bears the semblance of the Father in all possible ways.
 There is, of course, only one aspect of Himself which the Father cannot supply: paternity.
 It is impossible to beget fatherhood; this necessary opposition between begetter and begotten is what distinguishes Father from Son.
 But just as their persons are distinct by what is exclusive to each, the third person is distinct by something Father and Son share: the power of will.

 Spiration

 The will (also called love) is the power which makes manifest the knowledge and judgment of the knower.
 Now a human may have a particular image in his mind which he wishes to paint, but by the impediment of a shaky hand, his will manifests his thought imperfectly.
 Or, a human may will something, but through a defect in his knowledge, fail to will it perfectly.
 God, on the other hand, is perfect, so there is nothing which could possibly impede Him from manifesting His perfect knowledge exactly as it is.
 And what does God know, and therefore will/love?
 Himself – Father to Son, and Son to Father.
-So, God’s will, in loving Himself with nothing held back, perfectly manifests His own self, meaning His will is His own self – a third person, the Holy Spirit.
+So, God, in loving Himself with nothing held back, perfectly manifests His own self, meaning this love is His own self – a third person, the Holy Spirit.

 Christology